MEDGA-eth/EDB/DEV.md

 ## Notes

-+ The `debug-backend` and `debug-ui` will be used by other projects like Foundry.
++ The `debug-backend` and `debug-frontend` will be used by other projects like Foundry.
 Therefore, it is crucial to avoid introducing any circular dependencies.
 The following crates are safe to use:
     + `foundry-block-explorers`
     + `foundry-compiler`
     + `foundry-evm` and `foundry-common`: theoretically safe to use, but it is recommended not to use them in `debug-backend`.